Building tropical climate, hurricane resistant coastal and island homes since 1968.

 During the design phase, our in-house design staff works closely with clients to plan their houses, down to the smallest detail.
 Every client idea, feature and finish is considered and will be priced so that budgets are met and surprises are minimized.
 And when the final house plan is completed it will be engineered to confirm its stability and structural integrity, before submission to building officials for permitting.

 Whether a small beach cottage, or a sprawling 10,000 sq. ft. luxury home, each Topsider Home will be custom designed utilizing our unique panelized post & beam building system.
-But Topsider provides more than just custom house plans, building components and materials, it also assists clients with financing, builder recruitment, building permits and approvals, and stays involved in each project through completion.
+But Topsider provides more than just custom house plans, building components and materials, it also assists clients with builder recruitment, building permits and approvals, and stays involved in each project through completion.

 FREE COST ESTIMATES